Parsl/parsl/docs/userguide/checkpoints.rst

 To load a checkpoint the user must select which checkpoint file to resume from.
 As mentioned above, checkpoint files are stored in the ``runinfo/RUNID/checkpoint`` directory.
-The example below shows how to resume from the most recent checkpoint:
+The example below shows how to resume using from all available checkpoints:

 .. code-block:: python

     from parsl import *
     from parsl.configs.local import localThreads as config
-    from parsl.utils import get_last_checkpoint
+    from parsl.utils import get_all_checkpoints

     dfk = DataFlowKernel(config=config,
-                         checkpointFiles=parsl.get_last_checkpoint())
+                         checkpointFiles=parsl.get_all_checkpoints())